 - PROBAR Meal Bar, Variety Pack

 - Easy Sandwiches (high-quality bread, Avocado, hummus, veggies, nut butter, chia seeds, flax seeds, chia seeds)

 It is always better to bring more food on the hike.

 -Part II –

 Day of the Hike

 I’ve been building my skills and endurance in incremental steps.
-I workout daily to improve my time outdoors.
-I see hiking as lifetime fun activity.
+I work out daily to improve my time outdoors.
+I see hiking as a lifetime fun activity.
 I am hoping to be able to hike when I am 90 [if I live].
-So, little by little from year to year, from mini-hikes to longer more challenging hikes.
+So, little by little, from year to year, from mini-hikes to longer, more challenging hikes.

 Also, I like to hike the same trail over and over.
 To get familiar with it.
 Not to mention, I am still working on my navigational skills.

-Of course, there is nothing like challenging myself to higher altitudes and an unknown terrain.
+Of course, there is nothing like challenging myself to higher altitudes and unknown terrain.